 Trump Says Gas Prices Will Drop To $2 'Pretty Soon' And It Will Be 'Better Than A Tax Cut' - But Is That Realistic?

-President Trump made a bold prediction about falling gas prices during his tour of Asia this week, while touting his“drill, baby, drill” slogan.Must Read
+President Trump made a bold prediction about falling gas prices during his recent tour of Asia, while touting his“drill, baby, drill” slogan.Must Read

 -